 When I have a food craving it rarely diminishes over time.
 Usually it becomes a maddening obsession until I finally relent and satisfy my desire for the particular item.
 That is all well and good if the item is nearby.
+My current obsession is with the Falafel and I just had to make a batch of Homemade Falafel for lunch!

 Typically the items I crave are dishes I’ve eaten in a far away country, or an entree I sampled in a restaurant ten years ago.
 These cravings are a little harder to satisfy.
 I am still looking for a recipe for Malai Kofta that will satisfy one particular craving that has been lingering since the close of a restaurant in Kings Cross.